KalubaChikonde/ConsenSys-Academy-Blockchain-Developer-Program-Project/documentation/avoiding_common_attacks.md

 ## 1. MythX (Remix extension)

+MythX is a tool for finding smart contract weaknesses.
+The MythX extension for Remix was used to check for weaknesses in the `SongRegistry` contract

 ## 2. TxOrigin Attack

 We use the global variable `msg.sender` instead of `tx.origin` for authorization.
 This is because `msg.sender` references the address of the sender of the current call while `tx.origin` references the address of the original sender of the transaction which may be the attack wallet.

 ## 3. Gas Limit and Loops